scalameta/munit/docs/troubleshooting.md

 ## Control test logging verbosity

-Use the `--log=LEVEL` test framework flag to control which test output is printed.
+Use the `--log=LEVEL` test framework flag (added in v1.2.3) to control which test output is printed.
 The default is `info`.

 - `--log=error` prints failing tests only
 - `--log=warn` also prints other non-successful (such as ignored/skipped) tests
 - `--log=info` (default) also suite-finished events as well as entire-run started/finished events
+  - prior to v1.2.4, this was only printed when specifying `--verbose`
 - `--log=debug` also prints suite-started and test-succeeded events
+  - prior to v1.2.4, this was the default level
 - `--log=trace` also prints test-started events
   - this is equivalent to specifying `--verbose`